 About this Test:

 The health of your dog is paramount!
 But many dog breeds are vulnerable to a number of genetic diseases.
 These diseases get passed down the generations from the parent to the progeny – some of these disorders are life-threatening.
 Wouldn’t you want to know if your dog is genetically susceptible to a potentially fatal disease?
 Thanks to advances in technology we are able to provide dog inherited disease testing which will detect genetic susceptibilities to certain diseases in specific dog breeds.
-Our canine disease testing service starts from just $95 for the first test and $40 for each additional test ordered for the same canine at the same time.
+Our canine disease testing service starts from just $95 for the first test and an additional fee for each additional test ordered for the same canine at the same time.
 Results are ready in 2-3 weeks from receipt of samples at our Lab.

 How to Order: